Thailand Pass: Requirements, Application, Cost, and Errors

 Select Your Thailand Pass Program

 When applying for Thai Pass, you'll have to choose which one of the options best suits you.
 Currently, you'll see one option available - the No Quarantine option:

-You'll now be met by a compliance form from the Thai government.
-Read through it, tick the box at the bottom of the document and click on confirm.
+You'll now be met with a compliance form from the Thai government.
+Read through it, tick the box at the bottom of the document, and click on confirm.

-- What countries you visited in the last 14 days,
+What countries have you visited in the last 14 days,

 After that, enter your flight number, as well as your planned date of arrival and departure.
 You'll once again be met with a compliance document.
 Read through it and click on "Register."